DarkSector/ESP32/M5StackCore2AWS/WiFi_provisioning/README.md

 ESP32 [WiFi Provisioning docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/provisioning/wifi_provisioning.html#)

-* Requires mbedTLS Curve ciphers - enable that for sure using menuconfig
+* Requires mbedTLS Curve ciphers - enable that using menuconfig (sdkconfig.defaults has it enabled already for this example)
+* Setup device debug logging to see more

 ## Workflow